Brent Sexton (American football)

 Brent Sexton (born July 23, 1953) is an American former professional football player who played for three seasons for the Pittsburgh Steelers.
 He earned a Super Bowl ring in Super Bowl X over the Dallas Cowboys.
-He played College Football at Elon College, and was selected by the Pittsburgh Steelers in the fifth round of the 1975 NFL draft.
+He played College Football at Elon College, and was selected 130th overall by the Pittsburgh Steelers in the fifth round of the 1975 NFL draft.